Code-Institute-Submissions/CobraKai/README.md

     * I used bootstrap to align my images in a much more user friendly way.
 I then checked this using dev tools to ensure the design was consistent at my breakpoints. [printscreen](assets/images/bootstrap-images.png)

+* Signup.html

+    * My submit button would not align into the center.
+I used dev tools to see if i could align it but I then had to align my parent DIV centrally and the button then aligned [here](assets/images/submitbutton.png)

+    * Table would not work correctly on mobile view [here](assets/images/tablemobileview.png)